mujtababrohi1/1Wids321/exampleSite/content/speaker/_index.md

 ---
-title: Our Speaker
+title: Our Speakers
 page_header_bg: images/background/page-title-bg.jpg
-date: '2020-03-14T15:40:24.000+06:00'
+date: 2020-03-14T09:40:24+00:00
 description: WiDS

 ---
-# Who is _Speaking?_
+## Who is _Speaking?_

-Here is our line-up of data science experts and thought leaders who will speak at WiDS Worldwide 2021!
+Here is our line-up of data science experts and thought leaders who will speak at WiDS Melbourne 2021!